Absorbing Airplane Noise!

 Post-Activity (Summative) Assessment

 Presentation: Each group presents their devices and findings to the class as a poster or digital presentation.
-Teachers can use the Teacher Presentation Rubric for assessment.
+Teachers can use the Teacher Presentation Rubric (PDF) for assessment.

 Discuss/think-pair-share: Ask students the following questions to encourage discussion: